sziliotti/nifi-samples/README.md

 * Automatic SSH key generation to access your hosts through vagrant commands.

-The Hadoop cluster conists of 3 nodes:
+The Hadoop cluster consists of 3 nodes:

 * Master node with 1GB of RAM (Running the NameNode, Hue, ResourceManager etc. after installing the Hadoop services)
 * 2 slaves with 512MB of RAM each (Running DataNodes)

-As you can see, you'll need at least 6GB of free RAM to run this lab.
+As you can see, you'll need at least 8GB of free RAM to run this lab.
 If you have less, you can try to remove one machine from the Vagrantfile, or using Hadoop in a single node.
 This will lead to worse performance though!

 ## Ansible playbook structure
 This is how the provisioning´s scripts, ansible playbooks and roles are organized: